Promotion (marketing)

 Promotion covers the methods of communication that a marketer uses to provide information about its product.
 Information can be both verbal and visual.

 Etymology and usage

 The term promotion derives from the Old French, promocion meaning to "move forward", "push onward" or to "advance in rank or position" which in turn, comes from the Latin, promotionem meaning "a moving forward".
 The word entered the English language in the 14th century.

-The use of the term promotion to refer to "advertising or publicity" is very modern and is first recorded in 1925.
+The use of the term promotion to refer to "advertising or publicity" is very modern and was first recorded in 1925.
 It may be a contraction of a related term, sales promotion, which is one element in the larger set of tools used in marketing communications.
 The terms, promotion and marketing communications can be used synonymously, but in practice, the latter is more widely used.

 Purpose

 There are three objectives of promotion.
 These are: